xorxyz/kernelquest/README.md

 # xor

-xor is a free computer security MUD system. it was made to be run on a public access unix system or a bbs.
+xor is a free computer security MUD system. it was made to be run on a public access bsd system.

 packages: